IBM/docker101/lab1.md

 5e1bf0e6b926        nginx               "nginx -g 'daemon ..."
 About a minute ago   Up About a minute   80/tcp              kind_stonebraker
 ```

 4. Run `docker image ls` to see the images you have downloaded locally thus far.

-Remember when I said that images are the "blueprint" for running containers?
-So far you have downloaded two images: `nginx`, and `ubuntu`.
-You can see these by doing a `docker image ls`.
+So far you should have downloaded two images: `nginx`, and `ubuntu`.

 ```sh
 $ docker image ls